JTZ18/mlops-assignment-3/Readme.md

 ./setup.sh
 ```

 This will start the download and extraction process.
-Once the script finishes running, you should see the data, faiss_index, and cache folders in your repository directory.
+Once the script finishes running, you should see the data, faiss_index, and cache directories in your repository directory.

 ## Usage
 This assignment is divided into two parts: `assignment_03-Part1.ipynb` and `assignment_03-Part2.ipynb`.